 - 1. Flip the middle switch to 'Power' to turn on the oven. - 2.
 Flip the lower switch upwards to 'Heat'. - 3.
-Set the dial thermostat to 225° F. - 4.
+Set the dial thermostat to 60° F. - 4.
 The red (Power) and orange (Heating) indicator lights on the front of the oven should illuminate. - 5.
 When the orange indicator light has gone off, open the oven door and record the temperature on the internal thermometer. - 6.
-Oven temperature should be between 103° and 110° Celsius. - 7.
-Make adjustments to thermostat dial as needed.
+Adjust thermostat dial as needed.